yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-yugabytedb-grpc-replication/debezium-connector-yugabytedb.md

   hideH4: true
 ---

-The Debezium connector for YugabyteDB captures row-level changes in the schemas of a YugabyteDB database.
+The YugabyteDB gRPC (Debezium) Connector captures row-level changes in the schemas of a YugabyteDB database.

 The first time it connects to a YugabyteDB cluster or universe, the connector takes a consistent snapshot of the tables it is configured for.
 After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content that are committed to a YugabyteDB database.
 The connector generates data change event records and streams them to Kafka topics.
 For each table, the default behavior is that the connector streams all generated events to a separate Kafka topic for that table.
 Applications and services consume data change event records from that topic.